AntonVanAssche/joke-bot/README.md

 The third API used is the [pickup-lines-api](https://rapidapi.com/sfehqlfsau/api/pickup-lines-api/).
 This is a free API that can be used to get random pickup lines.
 The only downside is that it requires an API key, which you can get for free by signing up on [RapidAPI](https://rapidapi.com/).

-The last API used is the [Evil Insult Generator](https://evilinsult.com/api/).
+The fourth API used is the [Evil Insult Generator](https://evilinsult.com/api/).
 This API is used by the `!insult` command to get a random insult.

+The last API used is the [complimentr](https://complimentr.com/api).
+This API is used by the `!compliment` command to get a random insult.

 ## Commands